narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 # PHASE 10 — Admin Console, Billing & Subscription Management

+**Current status:** Implemented as an **internal billing system** with a `Subscription` model and admin console.
+Stripe integration (real checkout sessions, customer portal, and webhook‑driven subscription updates) is planned as a follow‑up enhancement (Phase 10B) and is currently stubbed with TODOs in the billing service.

-**Goal:** Add SaaS admin capabilities and connect to Stripe for subscription/billing.
+**Goal:** Add SaaS admin capabilities and subscription management, with Stripe integration planned for a later sub‑phase.

 ### 10.1.
 User Roles